Autistic Techies of the NYC Area

 Autistic Techies of the NYC Area (ATNYCA) is a group for autistic and similarly neurodivergent people who work, or aspire to work, in technical fields, including but not limited to engineers, programmers, system administrators, and computer/electronics technicians.

 Initially we will be just a small, informal, specialized peer support group, plus some web pages providing lists of resources.
-But we plan to become much more than that.
-Eventually we intend become much more organized and formal, perhaps with help from some sympathetic NT's.
+But, as we grow, we plan to become much more than that.

 As we grow, we will be on the lookout for ways we can help our members advance their careers.